fromage-fraser/dd4/README.md

     docker-compose run --rm --service-ports dev

 This command will mount the MUD server files under `/dd4-dev` in a `dd4-dev` container.

-Port 8888 will be exposed, so the MUD can be compiled, run and connected to.
+Port 8888 within the container will be mapped to host port 18888.

 Note that the working directory for the running MUD server is the `area` directory, so execution must occur from there.